-For Katrina Altersitz Wells, a mom from Mount Royal, New Jersey, the ideal Mother’s Day gift would be a little R&R: “a gift card for unlimited yoga — and an agreement that I can get to at least three classes per week.”
+For Katrina Altersitz Wells, a mom from Mount Royal, New Jersey, the ideal Mother’s Day gift would be “a gift card for unlimited yoga — and an agreement that I can get to at least three classes per week.”

 Can’t send mom away?
 Round up the kids and give her an hour by herself in the house.

 “This is something my husband does regularly,” Hartley says.
 “People need time alone to decompress, especially moms who stay at home and are ‘on’ all the time.”